deborahwei/pinteresting/README.md

 ```

 In order to produce frontend routes that displayed the user's username rather than their id required extra routes and api requests to be made since the user's information such as their boards and pins were under the user's id.
+Thus, I decided to use **custom routes** which allowed me to define new routes in my routes file that were not the conventional standard Ruby routes that we are initially given.
 I chose to go down this route because this is how Pinterest displays their frontend routes to their users and also it provides a better UI experience.

 ```
 # routes.rb